Yaweihsu0201/Dung-Beetle/README.md

 # SDL-project
-Download game.zip to play the game (remember to unzip it)
+Download dung beetle.zip to play the game (remember to unzip it)